 In Figure 4, the power supply, voltage regulator, crystal oscillator, microcontroller, haptic motor driver, and vibrating motor disk are shown.
-The power source that is present will be supplied by a 9V, 600mAh battery which is passed to a 3.3V voltage regulator.
-The output of this voltage regulator will power the ATmega328p chip, haptic motor driver, and sensor array.
+The power source that is present will be supplied by a 9V, 600mAh battery which will be controlled by a throw switch to allow the circuit to be powered on and off.
+The 9V from the battery is passed to a 3.3V voltage regulator, which will power the ATmega328p chip, haptic motor driver, and sensor array.
 Both the motor driver and the sensor array will communicate via the I2C bus that is coming from the ATmega328p's SDA and SCL pins.